openstack-archive/infra-manual/doc/source/creators.rst

 .. note::

-   Different repositories will need different jobs, depending on their nature, implementation language, etc. This example shows how to set up the full set of gate jobs for a new Python code repository because that is our most common case.
-If you are working on another type of repository, you will want to choose different jobs or job templates to include here.
+   Different projects will need different jobs, depending on their nature, implementation language, etc. This example shows how to set up the full set of gate jobs for a new Python code project because that is our most common case.
+If you are working on another type of project, you will want to choose different jobs or job templates to include here.

-Edit ``zuul/layout.yaml`` to add your repository.
-There are several sections, designated in comments, for different types of repositories.
+Edit ``zuul/layout.yaml`` to add your project.
+There are several sections, designated in comments, for different types of projects.
 Find the right section and then add a new stanza like:

 ::

-  - name: openstack/<repositoryname>
+  - name: openstack/<projectname>
     template:
       - name: merge-check
       - name: python-jobs